mpv-player/mpv/DOCS/man/options.rst

     Since mpv 0.18.1, this always controls the internal mixer (aka "softvol").

 ``--replaygain=<no|track|album>``
-    Adjust volume gain according to the track-gain or album-gain replaygain value stored in the file metadata (default: no replaygain).
+    Adjust volume gain according to replaygain values stored in the file metadata.
+With ``--replaygain=no`` (the default), perform no adjustment.
+    With ``--replaygain=track``, apply track gain.
+With ``--replaygain=album``, apply album gain if present and fall back to track gain otherwise.

 ``--replaygain-preamp=<db>``
     Pre-amplification gain in dB to apply to the selected replaygain gain